Creating a cast iron kettle

 A pot is heated to 250c. and the urushi lacquer is applied to the pots with a straw brush, giving the kettle a glossy sheen.

-Afterwards iron stain is applied to the pot surface to gain the matte finish.
+Afterwards iron stain (Ferric tannate) is applied to the pot surface to gain the matte finish.

 testubin-making the handles